chickenandstats/chickenstats/docs/contribute/backend/design.md

     ???+ Example

-        Scrape play-by-play data for the first ten games of the current (2023-24) regular season
+        Scrape play-by-play data for the first ten games of the 2023-24 regular season

         ```python
         game_ids = list(range(2023020001, 2023020011))